Cargill/splinter/cli/man/splinter-upgrade.1.md

 DESCRIPTION
 ===========
-Upgrades splinter by importing data from the deprecated YAML state file format to a database.
-This tool searches for data in the `circuits.yaml` and `circuit-proposals.yaml` state definitions from the state directory.
+Upgrades splinter by importing data from the deprecated YAML state and node_id files to a database.
+This tool searches for data in the `circuits.yaml`, `circuit-proposals.yaml` and `node_id` files from the state directory.
 When the upgrade is complete, the YAML state definitions will be renamed to `circuits.yaml.old` and `circuit-proposals.yaml.old` respectively.
+The `node_id` file will be renamed to `node_id.old`.

 OPTIONS
 =======